leeaaron629/Blog/Article 1 - Use Guard Clauses/README.md

 }
 ```

-As you can see the second function is much easier to
+Which one did you like more?
+Hopefully you prefer the second one
-read and comprehend for two primary reason: <br />
+because I did.
+I prefer the second for 3 primary reasons:  <br />
 <br />
-1. The primary logic is not nested at all <br />
+1. The primary logic is not nested at all, making it very easy to read. <br />
 2. You do not have to look further than the return statement <br />
+3. Clearly shows the author's intentions
 <br />

-In this example the logic is very short and simple, but
-if you imagine more sophisticated examples, you would have to
-deal with 1+ nesting and scrolling further down to see if there's
-additional logic.
+For me the 0 level of nesting is easier to read than 2 and 3 levels of nesting.
+Also the guard clause at the top of the function clearly shows the function simply returns when it is NULL.
+While the first function, you're left wondering...
+"Okay, but what about the NULL case?", while reading the primary logic.
+Finally, the second one shows clearer intentions.

+For me the first function says: "If node exists, print!"
+The second functions says: "Print node!"

 ```javascript
 const functionWithDeepNestedConditions = (flag, obj) => {